 Learning outcomes are established and evaluated through the curriculum and program review processes.
 Faculty incorporate outcomes into instruction and report on student attainment of outcomes every semester.

-(Applicable to institutions with comprehensive reviews scheduled through Fall 2019.)
+II.A.2 (Applicable to institutions with comprehensive reviews scheduled through Fall 2019.)
 Faculty, including full time, part time, and adjunct faculty, ensure that the content and methods of instruction meet generally accepted academic and professional standards and expectations.
 Faculty and others responsible act to continuously improve instructional courses, programs and directly related services through systematic evaluation to assure currency, improve teaching and learning strategies, and promote student success.

 (Applicable to institutions with comprehensive reviews scheduled after Fall 2019. ) Faculty, including full time, part time, and adjunct faculty, regularly engage in ensuring that the content and methods of instruction meet generally accepted academic and professional standards and expectations.
 In exercising collective ownership over the design and improvement of the learning experience, faculty conduct systematic and inclusive program review, using student achievement data, in order to continuously improve instructional courses and programs, thereby ensuring program currency, improving teaching and learning strategies, and promoting student success.